Mcrich23/Mcrich23-Toolkit/README.md

 ### **Example:**
 ```
-CapsuleMultiFilter(menuContent: .constant({ // Passes in the view for the plus button menu.
+ ScrollCapsuleMultiFilter(menuContent: .constant({ // Passes in the view for the plus button menu.
 Must use .constant() so that the view updates.
         VStack {
             ForEach(viewModel.filterOpt, id: \.self) { text in
                 if !viewModel.filter.contains(text) {